mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/veeva-vault-promomats-connector.md

    3. Fill out the name and description as your preference.
    4. In status, choose **active**.
    5. In authentication type, choose **Single Sign-on**
-   6. In **Single Sign-on Profile**, choose a profile that's created based on single sign-on.
+   6. In Single Sign-on Profile, choose a profile that's created based on single sign-on.
    7. In **eSignature Profile**, select **None**.
    8. Select the newly created Oauth 2.0 profile.